lyphtec/idsvr4-node-jwks/README.md

 ...
 ```
-Here we specify our IdentityServer4 instance (http://localhost:5000), and setup some options on the `jwks-rsa` module.
+Here we specify the IdentityServer4 instance (http://localhost:5000), and setup some options on the `jwks-rsa` module.
 This module supports validating the scope in the token against a specific audience (`api1` in this case).

 # How to use